Write & Rewrite

 When you're happy with the results you see in ClauseBuddy, you can insert these results into your currently opened Word-file.

-You can do so by going to the + menu in the upper left corner of the module, and choosing one of the options.
+You can do so by going to the purple + Insert button and choosing one of the options.

 When you have highlighted one or more paragraphs in ClauseBuddy's Write & Rewrite module, you get the option of only selecting those highlighted paragraphs (instead of all text visible in the module).